xem/3DShomebrew/README.md

 - type ````make```` and press enter.
 - After a few seconds, the process finishes and you can find a build folder (you can ignore it) and two new files **.3dsx** and **.smdh**.
 You can send them on your SD card to test the homebrew on real hardware.
 - You can rebuild those files anytyme after editing your source code.

+You can try to build all ctrulib examples and run them on your 3DS.

+***Sadly, I can't manage to build the "gpu" example (it says "python: command not found") nor the "httpd" example ("implicit declaration of function").
+If someone knows how to fix that... :)***

 New project
 --